Bigfootmech/Bigfootmech/README.md

 It's been sorted to newest/most relevant first.

 ### Game Jams
-The concept of imperfection, and hard time limits appeals to me

-It feels like a good way to improve without worrying too much

-Hence, every now and then I'll tackle a game jam, focusing on a specific aspect or another, to try to get better.

-Plus I can have a reminder for the future of how far I've come :)
+Recently, I've taken to doing Game Jams.

+Both as a form of therapy to my perfectionism, and a way to self-improvement.

+---

-If we're in the same Discord or something, hit me up to jam together!
+One of the things I want to get better at is working with others.
+So if we're in the same Discord or something, hit me up to jam together!

+This isn't just to the programmers - really you don't need a skill in anything.
+The only real things you need are will, and time.

+This also isn't just for those participating in [GWJ](https://godotwildjam.com/).
+I'm happy to do other jams, engines, and languages!

+---

-If not, you can still check out my [journey to self-improvement](https://bigfootmech.itch.io/).
+If not, you can still check out the [things I've made so far](https://bigfootmech.itch.io/).

 It's not much.
-At all.
 But I feel it's important to both show where I've come from, and to fail.

 These 'games' were all made in a week's time.
 Mostly by me on my own.
 And it's more about personal growth for me.
-So don't expect to see anything amazing, or even good XD.
+So don't expect to see anything too amazing.
+Or even working in some cases.

 ### Currently working on
 To replace a weight-loss spreadsheet that didn't quite work smoothly, and started crashing, I'm currently re-working it in to a custom piece of software.